-It’s one of the most important pieces of planning any event, and yet most event planners don’t get it right.
+It’s one of the most important pieces of planning any event, yet most event planners don’t get it right.

-While there’s no ‘one size fits all’ to follow, there are some basic guidelines to use when putting together your event planning checklist.
+While there’s no ‘one size fits all’ to follow, there are some basic guidelines for organizing your event planning checklist.

 - – When putting your checklist together, start with the basics and add line items as you continue to plan your event

-#3 – Use Google Docs, for example, to share your event checklist (or parts of it) with your clients, if they’re responsible for anything in the planning stage.
+- – Use Google Docs, for example, to share your event checklist (or parts of it) with your clients if they’re responsible for anything in the planning stage.

-#4 – Once the event is over, complete an event post mortem to build an event planning checklist for your next event.
+- – Once the event is over, complete an event post-mortem to build an event planning checklist for your next event.

-To get started, click here to get your free-event-planning-checklist. (**This is a sample and you’ll need to customize it to meet your event needs.)
+To get started, click here to get your free-event-planning checklist. (**This is a sample; you’ll need to customize it to meet your event needs.)

-Whether you’re planning one event or multiple events at the same time, your event checklist will keep you organized and allow time to trouble shoot before a (potential) problem arises.
+Whether you’re planning one or multiple events simultaneously, your event checklist will keep you organized and allow time to troubleshoot before a (potential) problem arises.